 In fact, not even the sky’s the limit anymore if you’re looking to quench your thirst for knowledge.
 You can even find courses in Astronomy and Space Exploration — all you need to do first is some research.

 If you often feel stressed, overloaded with work, or in a rush, you can even use commute time to relax and work on your personal self-care.

-Plus, the muted, rumbling sound of traffic you’ll hear from the comforts of your train, taxi or metro seat is perfect for naps.
+Plus, the muted, rumbling sound of traffic you’ll hear from the comforts of your train, taxi, or metro seat is perfect for naps.

-If your regular commute route, or means of travel, is wearing you down, change things up — instead of riding the car to work, find inspiration in Amsterdam, and try out a bike.
+If your regular commute route or means of travel is wearing you down, change things up — instead of riding the car to work, find inspiration in Amsterdam, and try out a bike.

 If you find a way to enjoy your commute and make it more interesting, you’re likely to resent it much less.

 Mix it all up

 If you can’t decide what to do during your commute time, you can try a bit of everything.
 There are no rules.